 From the vibrant Painted Hills to the cool Oregon Coast, from the high desert of Central Oregon to the lush forests of Mt.
 Hood, cozy fall getaways are yours for the taking.
-If you are seeking solitude or the chance to reconnect with friends and family, reserve your spot at one of these relaxing locales.
+If you’re seeking solitude or the chance to reconnect with friends and family, reserve your spot at one of these relaxing locales.

 Mt.
-Hood/Columbia River Gorge
+Hood and the Columbia River Gorge

-Maybe you want to soak away your stress, in the curative underground mineral waters at Lithia Springs Resort.
+Maybe you want to soak away your stress.
+Try the curative underground mineral waters at Lithia Springs Resort.
 Three miles from downtown Ashland, this romantic retreat in a tranquil valley of Southern Oregon includes a jacuzzi, koi pond, tea room, library and lobby with fireplace.
 The healing waters are piped into the rooms, bungalows and suites as well as a private soaking tub at Waterstone Spa, where you can also book a massage or facial.
 Stroll through a lush, four-acre sanctuary of gardens, trees and ponds.

-If you’re looking to explore the Willamette Valley wine country, Newberg’s Le Puy Wine Valley Inn is just minutes away from the Dundee Hills, Ribbon Ridge, Yamhill-Carlton and Chehalem Mountains AVAs.
+If you’re looking to explore the Willamette Valley wine country, Newberg’s Le Puy Wine Valley Inn is just minutes away from the Dundee Hills, Ribbon Ridge, Yamhill-Carlton and Chehalem Mountain AVAs.
 Eight luxury guest rooms provide solitude, while the great room, club room and courtyard offer the opportunity to relax with other guests.
 Take in views of vineyards aflame with fall color, and choose from more than a dozen destination restaurants in the area.